L.A. Noire: Development

 L.A.
 Noire has over twenty hours of voice work, and over 400 actors performed for the game.
 McNamara felt the technology allows players to connect with the characters in a way games had not achieved; he aimed "to go on a personal journey with characters".
 The team engaged Michael Uppendahl to direct the actors due to his experience.
-Secretive auditions were held for casting by Schiff/Audino, leading to several shared actors with Mad Men (2007–2015).
-Rockstar Vice President of Creativity Dan Houser suggested Staton for the role of Phelps.
+Secretive auditions were held for casting by Schiff/Audino, leading to several shared actors with the television show Mad Men, which used the same casting firm.
+Mad Men star Jon Hamm was considered for the role of Phelps, but Rockstar Vice President of Creativity Dan Houser suggested Staton.
 Staton joined production after McNamara pitched him the character, world, and technology.
 He worked on the project for about 18 months; unable to read the entire 2,200-page script, he received a 12-page document outlining the story and Phelps's history.
 Regarding the switch in player character from Phelps to Kelso, McNamara explained the player had to "go outside the realm of being a cop to bend the rules".
 He found the ending akin to A Tale of Two Cities (1859), with the characters coming "full circle" where "[Phelps] could do something for [Kelso] for once"; Phelps's death was partly inspired by the ending of the film Chinatown (1974).
 A gameplay sequence was originally meant to take place after Phelps's death but was cut as it "never really worked".

 The actors' physical performances were mostly recorded using motion capture technology in a studio.

 From left to right: Michael McGrady, Aaron Staton, Sean McGowan, Adam J. Harrington.

 Characters' physical movements were recorded using motion capture.
 McGowan felt Bekowsky, initially jealous of Phelps, eventually warmed up to him and treated him like a younger brother.
 McGrady felt his own introverted personality helped him connect to Galloway, who he felt convinced to play after reading the script.
 McNamara and Harrington considered Earle true to the genre, citing his dated attitudes and sense of entitlement.
 Harrington compared the motion capture performance to live acting, though found the MotionScan process "a little restricting".
 McNamara contacted Noble early in development and he regularly visited the studio; he was later offered a role, and began performing in early 2010.
 Some characters are based on real people, such as Mickey Cohen, while others are inspired; Captain Donnelly is loosely based on both LAPD Captain Jack Donahue and McNamara's father.